MBot System Setup

 Video Demo:

-- Use NoMachine to connect to MBot.
+- Use NoMachine to access the MBot.
 Follow the instructions on the official MBot website here.

 - Connect the MBot to the Internet.
 Open a terminal in the NoMachine desktop and run the following commands to connect the MBot to the Internet:

-When prompted for your unique name and password, use the 550 course credentials, it will be distributed during lab.
+cd ~ ./SecureW2_JoinNow.run - When prompted for your unique name and password, use the 550 course credentials, it will be distributed during lab.
 Avoid using your own UM credentials for your privacy safety.
-You will be disconnected from the NoMachine session, but that is normal.

 - After entering your credentials, NoMachine will disconnect during the process.
 Close the NoMachine window and wait for about 1 minute.
 Check the OLED screen to see if the IP address has changed from